-- 6. The Victorian Government introduced a new Local Government Performance Reporting Framework (LGPRF) which became mandatory for implementation by councils as part of the planning and reporting cycle in FY 2014-15. - 7.
-The Act provides the legislative basis for the LGPRF, supported by prescribed indicators contained within the Regulations. - The objective of the LGPRF is to provide comprehensive performance information that meets the needs of stakeholders to ensure that: - councils have information to support strategic decision-making and continuous improvement;
+- The Victorian Government introduced a new Local Government Performance Reporting Framework (LGPRF) which became mandatory for implementation by councils as part of the planning and reporting cycle in FY 2015-16. - 7.
+The Act provides the legislative basis for the LGPRF, supported by prescribed indicators contained within the Regulations. - 8.
+The objective of the LGPRF is to provide comprehensive performance information that meets the needs of stakeholders to ensure that: - councils have information to support strategic decision-making and continuous improvement; - communities have information about council performance and productivity; - regulators have information to monitor compliance with relevant reporting requirements; and - State and Commonwealth Governments are better informed to make decisions that ensure an effective, efficient and sustainable system of local government. - 9.

-Commentary - Services, initiatives and service performance indicators

-- · communities have information about council performance and productivity; - · regulators have information to monitor compliance with relevant reporting requirements; and - State and Commonwealth Governments are better informed to make decisions that ensure an effective, efficient and sustainable system of local government. - 9.
 To provide a comprehensive picture of council performance, four indicator sets service performance, financial performance, sustainable capacity and governance and management have been developed across three thematic areas service performance, financial performance and sustainability.